They say you either love it or hate it and I'm most definitely in the love it camp when it comes to marmite!

 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post

-One: Bring a large pan of water to the boil and cook the pasta according to instructions.
-Whilst the pasta is cooking, melt the butter in a pan over a medium heat and gently cook the garlic for a few minutes.
+One: Bring a large pan of salted water to the boil and cook the pasta to al dente.
+Whilst the pasta is cooking, melt the butter in a pan over a medium heat and cook the garlic for a few minutes to soften.

 Two: Add in the marmite (I use 1 teaspoon) and stir to combine.

-Three: Drain the pasta, being careful to reserve 3 tablespoon of the starchy pasta cooking water.
+Three: Drain the pasta, but reserve 3 tablespoon of the starchy pasta cooking water.
 Stir the pasta through the buttery marmite mixture and add in the reserved pasta water to make a glossy smooth sauce.